Metal Clay Tools

 Deluxe Starter Kit

-This kit is for the serious metal clay jewelry student.
+This kit is for the serious metal clay jewelry artist.
 We've included everything you need to create in any kind of metal clay from forming to finishing, including the kiln!
-This kit will allow you to create in any clay.
+This kit will allow you to create in any type of clay.

 Metal Clay Firing Kits

 Fine silver clays can be fired with a small butane torch, an enameling kiln, a tabletop jewelry kiln, a gas burner, a microwave oven, etc. Other metal clay types, such as bronze and silver alloy clays, require a carbon firing.
 Copper clay is the exception.
 Copper clay can be torch or kiln fired.

 We've created firing kits to save you time in selecting the tools you will need for firing the type of metal clay you want to work with.
 If you are unsure of what type of metal clay you'd like to work with, be sure to read our summary of metal clay types and usage to familiarize yourself with the firing options for each clay type.

 Economy Torch Firing Kit

 This kit includes the very basic tools you will need to fire fine silver, gold and copper clays with a torch.
 This low-cost kit will give you everything you need to torch fire your first projects.
 Even if you want to move up to a digital jewelry kiln eventually, you will want and need a torch in your tool box.
 A butane torch is inexpensive, easy to use and will allow you to do some simple soldering and metalsmithing tasks that will come in handy as you gain skills in jewelry making.
 Save money by making your own head pins and designer earwires.
-Not that silver alloy and bronze clays cannot be torch fired.
+Note that silver alloy and bronze clays cannot be torch fired.

 Kiln Firing Essentials Kit